Skip to content

 Info

-The image will be saved into the SpatialData object with the key sopa_{model_name} (see the argument below).
+The image will be saved into the SpatialData object with the key "{model_name}_embeddings" (see the model_name argument below), except if key_added is provided.
+The shapes of the patches will be saved with the key "embeddings_patches".

 Parameters: